Czech self-employed: how to pay for health and social insurance?

 What about the next period?
 From January onwards, you must always pay at least the minimum social security contribution for the year.

-Every entrepreneur who does not use the flat-rate tax regime must submit a statement of income and expenses after the end of the tax period.
+Every entrepreneur who does not use the flat-rate tax regime must submit a statement of income and expenses after the end of the tax year.
 This is done twice - once for the health insurance company and once for ČSSZ.

-He files his tax return electronically with a deadline of 2 May 2024.
+He files his tax return electronically with a deadline of 2 May 2025.
 He submits it on 30 April, so he sends the statement to the insurance company by 30 May and pays the arrears within 8 days of filing.

 Flat-rate tax deductions